lkesteloot/unsong/unsong.md

 It was neither a jungle nor a desert.
 More of a grassy valley with bushes and occasional trees.
 The sun had a face locked in a perpetual grimace.
 I had a vague memory that Aztec mythology was really bad.

 There was a directionality to the world.
 I followed it.
 It led me up a hill strewn with rocks.
 I spoke the Ascending Name.
 Nothing happened.
 Okay.
 This was somewhere else.
 The usual rules didn’t apply.
 Things started coming back to me.
 The Drug Lord.
 Peyote.
 I had taken peyote.
-Now I was…where?
+Now I was... where?

 [open-bracket]Ana?]
 I asked.